RickStrahl/Westwind.AI/README.md

 <img src='Icon.png' width=200 />

 A self-contained library that talks directly to the OpenAI HTTP API without major dependencies.

-The purpose of this library is provide a minimal dependencies client for raw OpenAi Completions and Image Generation operations.
+The purpose of this library is provide a **minimal dependencies client for raw OpenAi Completions and Image Generation operations**.
+It's meant for lightweight integrations into existing applications that have simple AI integration needs and don't need advanced features.

 This library supports:

-* OpenAI Image Generation via `ImageGeneration` class
-* Generic Chat and Chat History Integrations via `GeneriAiChatClient`
+* Generic Chat and Chat History Integrations via `GenericAiChatClient`
-* Pre-configured Text operations via `AiTextOperations`
+* Several pre-configured Text operations via `AiTextOperations`
+    * Text Summary
+    * Translation
+    * Grammar Check
+* Image Generation via `ImageGeneration`
-* Easy connection creation and a connection manager for multiple connections
+* Easy connection creation and multiple connection management
+* Basic Request/Response API only - no streaming APIs

 .NET Targets:

 * .NET 8.0

+> If you need streaming interfaces or want to do extended processing on your AI results with  custom functions or other add-on operations, then using one of the more powerful and heavy dependencies tools like [Semantic Kernal](https://github.com/microsoft/semantic-kernel) makes good sense.

 ## Usage Examples